 Psalms 78:72 says, “And David shepherded them with integrity of heart; with skillful hands he led them.”
 Though David failed as a man and father in many respects, the Bible remembers him as a leader and man of “integrity of heart”.
 Integrity is not found in perfection, for such a goal is unattainable.
 Integrity is found in the desire to live honestly, to be what you say, to say what you mean, to admit when you’re wrong, and to finish what you started.
 David did that.
 When his life was finished, he was remembered as “a man after God’s own heart ” (Acts 13:22).

 Serving the spiritual, physical, psychological, and educational welfare of children

 Proverbs 22:6 says, “Train up a child in the way that he should go, and when he is old he will not turn from it.”
 In order to “train up the child,” Adriel will serve the “whole” child.
-We recognize that children come to Adriel with a variety of needs (spiritual, physical, psychological, and educational) and that only when we strive to meet each of these needs can we assume to have fully served the child.
+We recognize that children come to Adriel with a variety of needs (spiritual, physical, psychological, and educational) and that only when we strive to meet all of these needs can we fully serve the child.

 Stewardship of those resources with which we have been entrusted